John Ashley (bandit): Feud with Sheriff Baker

 By this time, Ashley and Sheriff Baker were engaging in a personal feud.
 The sheriff had received a tip from a local car salesman and had set a trap on the eve of the Bahamas raid.
 Suspecting that the law might be on to his plans, Ashley changed his route at the last minute and sailed through St. Lucie Inlet, narrowly avoiding capture.

-Baker spent months searching the Florida Everglades and came up empty-handed.
+Baker spent months searching the Everglades and came up empty-handed.
 This was in part the result of help from fellow Florida "crackers" and a "grapevine telegraph of the 'glades".
 Per historian Steve Carr, Baker was a corrupt sheriff who wasn't above shaking down poor people trying to live off the land.
 Since he also had ties to the Ku Klux Klan, the local Black community helped the Ashley gang.